-Other price risk arises principally in relation to the Fund's return seeking assets, which includes publicly listed equity, private equity and a pooled, diversified growth fund.
-The Fund's exposure to other price risk is mitigated by constructing a diverse portfolio of investments across various markets.
+Other price risk arises principally in relation to the Fund's return seeking assets, which includes publicly listed equity and private equity.
+The Fund's exposure to other price risk is mitigated by constructing a portfolio with diverse exposure across various investment markets.
 The Fund's exposure to other price risk is shown below: